 10. Programmes and projects as well as supplementary activities (see § 4 b) above) which are to be executed within the framework of the present annex shall be funded entirely by voluntary contributions or trust funds.

-11. The Union shall not assume any commitments for, or continue the execution of, any programme, project or supplementary activity, unless its full financing has been secured (apart from exceptional and duly documented cases, subject to prior written approval by the Secretary-General) and the funds have been deposited in accordance with the payment schedule laid down in the agreement (see § 9 above).
+11. The Union shall not assume any commitments for, or continue the execution of, any programme, project or supplementary activity, unless its terms of full financing has been secured (apart from exceptional and duly documented cases, subject to prior written approval by the Secretary-General) and the funds (in cash or in kind) have been deposited in accordance with the payment schedule and/or supporting documents laid down in the agreement (see § 9 above).

-12. Any agreement as referred to in § 9 above may contain provisions relating to the case of late payment or non-payment of a contribution or trust fund or part thereof.
-In such a case, the Secretary-General is also authorized to stop immediately any further execution of the programme, project or supplementary activity, with any damages to the Union to be borne by the party in default.
+12. Any agreement as referred to in § 9 above shall contain provisions relating to the case of late payment or non-payment of a contribution or trust fund or part thereof, as well as of a default by a party.
+In such a case, the Secretary-General is also authorized to stop immediately any further execution of the programme, project or supplementary activity, with any damages to the parties to be borne by the party in default.

-13. The decision on implementing any programme, project or supplementary activity under a voluntary contribution or trust funds rests with the Secretary-General, after consultation with the Director of the Bureau of the Sector concerned.
-The responsibility for the related administration, coordination and execution lies with the Director of the Bureau of the Sector concerned, under the policy guidance and the control of the Secretary-General. .
+13. The decision on implementing any programme, project or supplementary activity under a voluntary contribution or trust funds rests with the Secretary-General, after consultation with the Director of the Bureau of the Sector concerned, or in order to avoid the duplication of efforts after consultation with the Directors of the Bureau of three Sectors, when the General Secretariat is involved.
+The responsibility for the related administration, coordination and execution lies with the Director of the Bureau of the Sector concerned, under the policy guidance and the control of the Secretary-General.
+The responsibility for the related administration, coordination, execution, and control of any programme, project or supplementary activity, performed by the General Secretariat, lies with the Secretary-General.

 14. When an activity falling within the framework of the present annex requires administrative and operational services to be provided by the Union, the cost of these necessary support services shall, as provided in the agreement, form part of the project expenses.
 The agreement shall specify that part, if any, of the contribution which the parties agree shall be used to defray support costs.
 This amount shall be credited to the accounts of the Union in accordance with Article 6, § 1 c) of these regulations.
 Unless otherwise stipulated by the agreement, the interest on the voluntary contribution accrued in the project accounts shall be credited to ITU as cost recovery revenue.